md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Electronic transactions.
 * Financial inclusion initiatives.

-These developments demonstrate the country’s ability to adopt technology at scale and provide valuable lessons for future digital governance initiatives.
+These developments demonstrate the country’s ability to adopt technology at scale and provide valuable lessons for future digital governance initiatives [29, 30, 82].

-#### Emerging GovTech Ecosystem
+### Emerging GovTech Ecosystem

-Bangladesh has increasingly embraced GovTech approaches that leverage technology to improve government effectiveness and citizen experience.
+Bangladesh has increasingly embraced GovTech approaches that leverage technology to improve government effectiveness and citizen experience [17, 20, 21].

 Examples include: